FirelightWP/easy-fancybox/readme.txt

 = Where is the settings page? =

 There is no new settings page but there are a few options you can change.
 You will find a new **FancyBox** section on **Settings > Media**.
-To see the default, check out the example under [Screenshots](http://wordpress.org/extend/plugins/easy-fancybox/) ...
+To see the default, check out the example under [Screenshots](http://wordpress.org/extend/plugins/easy-fancybox/screenshots/) ...

-= TROUBLE SHOOTING =

 = Help!
 It does not work... =

-If, after activation, your images do not open in a FancyBox overlay, there are several possible reasons.
-Some are easily solved, others are more difficult.
-Follow these basic checks to make sure everything is in place:

-1. Make sure that thumbnail images are linked *directly* to their larger counterpart, not to a dynamic WordPress page that includes the larger image.
-This means when you insert an image in your posts or pages, you need to select `File URL` at the **Link** option instead of `Page URL`.
-You'll have to manually edit your old posts if you have always inserted images with `Page URL` before, FancyBox cannot do this for you.
-1. Make sure you have all the needed media and their *Auto-detect* options activated on your **Settings > Media** admin page.
-If you are using images in other formats that JPG, GIF or PNG, you need to add the extensions to the Auto-detect field for Images.
-Please note: The image file names must actaully *end* with that extension!
-This means that if you have an image file that (for example) has *no* extension (does not end with .jpg or any other) even if is in JPEG compressed format, the FancyBox will not be able to detect is as an image.
-You will need to manually give those links the class `fancybox` to trigger FancyBox.
-1. Make sure your theme is capable of placing the needed javascript and css in the page header.
-Open any page on your site and view the source code by right-clicking on an empty section and selecting 'View source...' (or similar) to see the page source.
-There you will need to check of there are any references to javascript files like `jquery.fancybox-x.x.x.pack.js?ver=x.x.x` in the `<head>` section.
-There should also be a `easy-fancybox.css.php?ver=x.x.x` and some javascript that starts with `<!-- Easy FancyBox 1.3.4.9 using FancyBox 1.3.4 - RavanH (http://4visions.nl/en/wordpress-plugins/easy-fancybox/) -->`...
-If it's not there, your theme is really out of date.
-Consider switching to a new theme fast!
-1. Check if your theme wraps post/page content in a div with class `hentry`.
-If it doesn't, you might need to edit the option `Section(s)` on **Settings > Media** to reflect the class (or ID) name of the div that holds post/page content.

-If you still do not get to see your images in FancyBox, ask on the [Easy FancyBox WordPress forum](http://wordpress.org/tags/easy-fancybox) or go to the [development site](http://4visions.nl/en/wordpress-plugins/easy-fancybox/)
+Please follow the trouble shooting steps on [Other Notes](http://wordpress.org/extend/plugins/easy-fancybox/other_notes/) to determine the cause.
+If that fails, ask for support on the [Easy FancyBox WordPress forum](http://wordpress.org/tags/easy-fancybox) or go to the [development site](http://4visions.nl/en/wordpress-plugins/easy-fancybox/)
+&nbsp;

 = ADVANCED =